Portable Amphibious Spherical Rolling Robot with Live-Streaming Capability for Ground and Aquatic Deployment

 Samantha Chan

-I create wearable, AI and digital interfaces to enhance human cognition and memory at the MIT Media Lab.
+I create wearable, AI and digital interfaces to enhance human cognition and memory at NTU Singapore.